LennartHennigs/PiPortfolioDaemon/README.md

 Using and experiencing one today is hard, as you have hard time putting any files onto it.

 - The storage cards it uses are no longer produced ([Bee Cards](https://en.wikipedia.org/wiki/Bee_Card_(game_cartridge))) and kind of rare.
-- To transfer files you need the [Atari Portfolio Parallel Interface](https://www.atari-computermuseum.de/hpc_peri.htm)...
+- To transfer files you need the [Atari Portfolio Parallel Interface](https://www.atari-computermuseum.de/hpc_peri.htm),...
-- ... and a PC that actually still has a parallel port...
+- ... and a PC that actually still has a parallel port,...
 - ... and a transfer program like [transfolio](http://www.pofowiki.de/doku.php?id=software:vorstellung:exchanges:transfolio)

-Without the above the Atari is only a pretty plastic brick.
+Without the above, the Atari is mostly a pretty plastic brick that you cannot access.

-To fix this, I wanted to provide an easy way to transfer data to the Portfolio for modern computers.
+To fix this, I wanted to provide an easy way to transfer data to the Portfolio with modern computers.
 ## Functions

 - Provides a web page on `[Pi IP-Address]:3000``